 End of an Era

 A petulant child clung desperately to the idea.
 “I want it.
 I want it!
-It’ all mine, mine!”
+It’s all mine, mine!”

-Trump had to gin up a plate of anger and confusion as a parting gift to the nation.
-He left the palce a white hot mess with everyone furious.
+Trump had been defeated.
+He had to gin up a plate of anger and confusion as a parting gift to the nation.
+He wanted to leave DC a white hot mess with everyone furious.

-The empty streets of Washington DC on inauguration day 2021 played as a deserted oasis.
-Revelers celebrating the triumph of democracy’s scared ritual of transformation were replaced by stern face national guard, secret service agents, and scores of local and state police.
-Behind tall fence, concrete block, and tanker trucks they stood.
+The streets of Washington DC on inauguration day 2021 were deserted.
+Stern face national guard, secret service agents, and scores of local and state police stood behind tall fencing, concrete block, and tanker trucks.

 Trump’s final stand.

-On the flip side of gloom was anticipation.
-For those who journeyed to DC on January 20th to witness history, there was a creep of optimism and hope.
-We felt a trace of confidence that had gone missing the last four years.
-Despite the missing pageantry there a sentiment in the capitol and nationwide taking hold.
-“We the people” took a deep breath of fresh courage, held it in meditation, then allowed ourselves to breathe free without trumped up fear.
+The flip side of this darkness was anticipation.
+There was a creep of optimism and hope.
+Confidence in government, something that had gone missing the last four years, seemed possible once again.
+That sentiment was there in the capitol, and growing nationwide.
+“We the people” took a deep breath, held it in meditation, then allowed ourselves to breathe free, absent trumped up fear.

-We can move past the tantrums and tweets to advance into an uncertain future with competence and faith.
-Americans will confront our fate with honesty.
-It is a tall task in front of us, but reason was restored on this sacred day.
+We can move past the tantrums and tweets with competence and faith.
+Reason was restored on this sacred day.